 - (I) Pursuant to the terms and conditions of the Master Agreement, the Security Collateral Provider enters into a number of Transactions with the Secured Party.
-Such Transactions include any or all of the transactions described in Appendix A. Under the terms of each Security Document, the security interest created in the relevant Collateral secures the Obligations of the Security Collateral Provider arising under the Master Agreement as a whole, including the net amount, if any, that would be due from the Security Collateral Provider under Section 6(e) of the Master Agreement if an Early Termination Date were designated or deemed to occur as a result of an Event of Default in respect of the Security Collateral Provider. - (J) In the case of Questions 12 to 15 above, after entering into the Transactions and prior to the maturity thereof, the rights of the Security Collateral Taker under paragraph 8 of the relevant Annex or Deed (as applicable) have become exercisable following the occurrence of any of the relevant pre-conditions specified in the Annex or Deed (which shall comprise solely of the events listed in Paragraph 8 or as an election in the pro-forma Paragraph 13) which are then continuing, but that an insolvency proceeding
+Such Transactions include any or all of the transactions described in Appendix A. Under the terms of each Security Document, the security interest created in the relevant Collateral secures the Obligations of the Security Collateral Provider arising under the Master Agreement as a whole, including the net amount, if any, that would be due from the Security Collateral Provider under Section 6(e) of the Master Agreement if an Early Termination Date were designated or deemed to occur as a result of an Event of Default in respect of the Security Collateral Provider. - (J) In the case of Questions 12 to 15 above, after entering into the Transactions and prior to the maturity thereof, the rights of the Security Collateral Taker under paragraph 8 of the relevant Security Document have become exercisable following the occurrence of any of the relevant pre-conditions specified in the Security Annex or Deed (which shall comprise solely of the events listed in Paragraph 8 or as an election in the pro-forma Paragraph 13) which are then continuing, but that an insolvency proceeding has not been instituted (which is addressed separately in assumption (K) and Questions 16 to 18 above). - (K) In the case of Questions 16 to 18 above, an Event of Default under Section 5(a)(vii) of the Master Agreement with respect to the Security Collateral Provider has occurred and a formal bankruptcy, insolvency, liquidation, reorganization, administration or comparable proceeding (collectively, the "insolvency") has been instituted by or against the Security Collateral Provider. - (L) With respect to IM Security Documents only, if any of the Collateral provided under any IM Security Document is held in an account which may hold cash (in a freely convertible currency) and securities (a "Custodial Account") with a third-party custodian ("Custodian"), it is held in any of the following form, which is subject to assumption (O):